-This Air Monitoring Plan addresses continuous perimeter monitoring for particulates (PM10), explains how the relationship between particulate, lead, and cadmium will be established and describes how the Take Action and Stop Work Levels will be identified and implemented for particulates.
+This plan addresses the air monitoring to be performed during dust-generating activities involving excavation and consolidation of contaminated soil or sediment and placement of soil or sediment (or other approved waste as described in the Final Closure Plan) at the FOP and ancillary demolition needed prior to placement of wastes in the RCA (the "dust generating activities").
+This Plan addresses continuous perimeter monitoring for particulate matter (PM10) during the times that such dust generating activities are performed; explains how the relationship between particulate matter, lead, and cadmium will be established and monitored; and describes how the Take Action and Stop Work Levels will be identified and implemented for particulate matter.
 In addition, it describes how samples will be collected to directly measure lead and cadmium and how that data will be used.
+The dust control procedures to be used during excavation and placement of waste are described in the Dust Control Plan.

-3.0 PARTICULATE MONITORING
+3.0 PARTICULATE MATTER MONITORING